Land commons

 But we need a cultural shift – to see locally-grown produce as providing food resilience in communities during hard times, which is worth a lot.
 Food hub networks could bring in enormous demand, serving better-off and less well-off communities – then land commons becomes a much more viable investment vehicle.

-We got to know local community hubs, who have some powerful ideas, including food events where people buy pre-paid vouchers.
+There are local community hubs, who have some powerful ideas, including food events where people buy pre-paid vouchers.
 Locally-produced food becomes something that local people have agency over, which can help build a new food culture from the ground up.

 Other sources of information